Find the Flooring That Fits Your Lifestyle

 We Recommend: Carpet (Solution Dyed Nylon), Luxury Vinyl Plank, Laminate* & Hardwood*

-* Not 100% Waterproof – Despite what salesman tell you Laminate flooring is not waterproof.
-A laminate water absorption test (ASTM D570) involves immersing a laminate specimen in water at a controlled temperature for 24 hours or longer, then weighing it to calculate the percentage of weight gain, indicating its moisture absorption rate.
+*Not 100% Waterproof – Despite what salesman tell you Laminate flooring is not waterproof.
+Laminate undergoes a water absorption test (ASTM D570) involves immersing a laminate specimen in water at a controlled temperature for 24 hours or longer, then weighing it to calculate the percentage of weight gain, indicating its moisture absorption rate.